microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/aws_terraform_winsrv.md

-# Onboard a AWS EC2 instance with Windows Server & Microsoft SQL Server to Azure Arc
+# Onboard an AWS EC2 instance with Windows Server & Microsoft SQL Server to Azure Arc

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Amazon Web Services (AWS) EC2 instance and connect it as an Azure Arc enabled SQL server resource.